 |A people person, who will commit to a long term role at the sanctuary, has the ability to recall information and interact comfortably with visitors of all nationalities.||Average|

-Are you a ‘customer care’ star?
-National Trust of Australia (Queensland) Currumbin Wildlife Sanctuary’s Park Volunteers play a key part of daily Sanctuary operations and in making our guests feel welcome.
+National Trust of Australia (Qld) Currumbin Wildlife Sanctuary’s Park Volunteers play a key part of daily Sanctuary operations and in making our guests feel welcome.
 Park volunteers are stationed throughout the Sanctuary and are involved with greeting our guests of all nationalities, answering questions about our animals and attractions, helping guests to locate shows and facilities, and helping our guests to get the maximum enjoyment out of their day.

 To be eligible you must be able to meet the following criteria:

-- Offer a twelve-month commitment to the program
+- Offer a 12 month commitment to the program

-- Be able to stand for five-hour weekly shift with extensive walking
+- Be able to stand for a five hour weekly shift with extensive walking

 - Be able to work outdoors in all weather